Truths About White Slavery

 Just look at some of the newspaper cartoons from the 1800s depicting a Celt and Black Slave as equal on a scale (like the one shown above).
 It was meant to be offensive, but I think it serves as more of a clue.
 Indeed, we are all equal.
 Some just don’t see it that way.

 Of course, this racism continues to this very day.
 For example, Encyclopedia Dramatica states that “The people of Ireland, known as Micks, Paddies, and White Niggers, are, like their African namesakes, mostly lazy, good-for-nothing parasites…”.
 It goes on to say, “The Irish are also known for their complete and utter lack of gray matter; most Polish jokes told in America are actually Irish jokes as enjoyed in the rest of the UK.
 As such, they are still better than the ill-tempered, parsimonious Scots, the tailless Manx, the subhuman Welsh…“.
 Parody or not, these words are extremely telling and aid the point.

 We cannot change the past, but we can sure learn from it.
 Let me close this article with a few questions.
 Which is more powerful?
 A population united against a common foe, or everyone divided over petty differences and contortions?
 To that end, which population is easier to take advantage of?

 Interesting Fact: Ben Franklin’s formal education ended at 10.
 He was forced to become an indentured servant at 12.
-Franklin was physically abused to the point that he fled at the age of 17 and became a fugitive for fleeing his bondage.
+Franklin was physically abused to the point that he fled at 17 and became a fugitive for escaping his bondage.